Lookmax Analyzer logo

 Is your image easy to read?

-simple lighting, neutral background in photos
+simple lighting, neutral background

 It's a bundle of cues — not just bone structure.